hpc/libcircle/HACKING.md

 ## Fault Tolerance

 There are several ways that fault tolerance may be implemented.
-One idea is to create a supervisor-worker scheme where each node is always a worker and a supervisor.
+One idea is to create a supervisor-worker scheme where each node is always a worker and supervisor.
 In the case where an odd number of nodes is used, a single node would act as two supervisors to other nodes.
 The worker part of each node performs the same tasks as required by the existing algorithm.
-The supervisor part of each node holds a copy of the queue items for the node it is supervising.
-If the node it is supervising dies, the supervisor atomically broadcasts to all other nodes what has happened (perhaps using the termination ring or some other atomic broadcast algorithm) and adds the copy of the work that that node held to the worker part of the supervisor node.
+The supervisor part of each node holds a copy of the queue items for the node it is supervising (without performing any work on them).
+If the node it is supervising dies, the supervisor atomically broadcasts to all other nodes what the current state of things is (perhaps using the termination ring or some other atomic broadcast algorithm) and adds the copy of the work that the node held to the queue in the worker part of the supervisor node.
 Things then continue as usual.
 If the node being supervised finishes all work, the supervisor node discards the copy of the queue items.
-The entire supervisor- worker scheme should be designed so configurable k-failures can be tolerated.
+The entire supervisor-worker scheme should be designed so configurable k-failures can be tolerated.
 This requires a node to support (n - 1) supervisors where n is the number of nodes in the libcircle communicator.